Darío Acosta Zurita: Life

-Darío Acosta Zurita was born in Mexico on 14 December 1908 as one of five children to Leopoldo Acosta and Dominga Zurita.
+Darío Acosta Zurita was born in Naolinco, Mexico on 14 December 1908 as one of five children to Leopoldo Acosta and Dominga Zurita.
 His sole sister was Elisa while two brothers were Heriberto and Vicente and then Leopoldo who was the last.
 He was baptized in the parish church of Saint Matthew the Apostle.
 His mother instilled in him a Christian education while his father worked as a butcher – his father later died in his childhood and he was forced to find work to support his mother and siblings.

 Bishop Rafael Guízar Valencia visited Veracruz looking for potential seminarians at the time that Zurita had discerned that his call was to that of the religious life, though the bishop refused to accept him for he was still looking after his mother and was not considered old enough.
-His mother then travelled to Xalapa to meet the bishop and begged him to accept her son; the bishop relented and allowed him to commence his ecclesiastical studies.
-He was known for his noble and kind character and became involved in football, in the defence position; he was seen as an excellent athlete.
+His mother then traveled to Xalapa to meet the bishop and begged him to accept her son; the bishop relented and allowed him to commence his ecclesiastical studies.
+He was known for his athleticism and his gentle and charitable nature.
 Zurita was soon named as the captain of the seminarians' football team.

-Bishop Guízar ordained him to the priesthood on 25 April 1931 and Zurita celebrated his first Mass at the Assumption Cathedral on 24 May 1931.
+Bishop Guízar ordained him to the priesthood on 25 April 1931 and Zurita celebrated his first Mass at the Parish of the Assumption on 24 May 1931.
 He devoted his pastoral mission to instructing children in catechism and to the sacrament of confession.
-On 26 May 1931 he was appointed as the coadjutor vicar at the Assumption Cathedral.
+On 26 May 1931 he was appointed as the coadjutor vicar.